 She got the news that she had coronavirus Monday March 16 and thankfully is doing well so far.
 But her road to getting diagnosed was not a straightforward or easy one.

 Jessica began getting concerned about the imminent threat of COVID-19 when it first started making headlines of arriving in the U.S. She’s had asthma for years and just last year was diagnosed with ankylosing spondylitis (AS), a type of inflammatory arthritis that causes pain and stiffness in the back and hips as well as other joints.

-To mange her AS, Jessica takes an injectable biologic medication that further suppresses her immune system.
+To mange her AS, Jessica takes an injectable biologic medication can suppress her immune system.
 Because of her health issues, Jessica says she is more vulnerable to many kinds of infections.
 In fact, Jessica had pneumonia twice in the last year.

 So when she first started developing a hoarse voice, cough, and chest pain last week, laryngitis and pneumonia were on her mind — not coronavirus.
 What’s more, there were no known case in her town or surrounding county.
 The closest known case, she says, was like three hours away.

 The hoarseness set in on Wednesday, March 11.
 “I thought I had laryngitis because I completely lost my voice,” Jessica says.
 That lasted for about two days.
 Friday, March 13 brought with it a cough and chest pain.

 “It was a sharp stabbing pain,” she says.
 “It was hard to laugh and play with my kids.
 If I was lying down it felt OK but if I had to do stuff with the kids it felt like I had just run up a flight of stairs.”
 It felt similar to pneumonia pain she’d recently experienced after starting her biologic medication.

 Between Friday night and Saturday morning her symptoms changed again.
 She spiked a slight fever overnight.
 By the time she woke up Saturday, she felt like she had the flu.